Confinement of Fermions in Tachyon Matter at Finite Temperature: The model

 On the other hand, the potential in the UV regime becomes

-Here, we chose the positive part of the potential, i.e. a potential of a particle so, we set $\lambda=q=1$.
+Here, we chose the positive part of the potential, i.e. a potential of a particle, so we set $\lambda=q=1$.
 Also with the string tension

 in both cases we have set the integration constants ($\tilde{c}$) to zero ($\tilde{c}=0$) for simplicity.
-Assuming that $\sigma_s\sim 1\,\text{GeV}/\text{fm}$ as used in \cite{Issifu}, we can determine $m_s=1.73\,\text{GeV}$, precisely the same as the lightest scalar glueball mass of quantum number $J^{PC}=0^{++}$ \cite{Tanabashi,Morningstar,Loan,Chen,Lee,Bali}.
+Assuming that $\sigma_s\sim 1\,\text{GeV}/\text{fm}$ as used in \cite{Issifu}, we can determine $m_s=1.73\,\text{GeV}$, precisely the same as the lightest scalar glueball mass of quantum number $J^{PC}=0^{++}$ \cite{Tanabashi,Morningstar,Loan,Chen,Lee,Bali} and the critical distance is $r_{*s}=1/\sqrt{\sigma_s}$.
 The string tension $\sigma$ is related to the glueball mass by $m(0^{++})/\sqrt{\sigma}=\text{const.}$, where the magnitude of the constant is dependent on the approach adopted for the particular study.
 In this model framework, we have two different ratios, one in the IR regime and the other in the UV regime, i.e. $m_L/\sqrt{\sigma_c}=1$ and $m_s/\sqrt{\sigma_s}=1.73$ respectively.
 Hence, the ratio is dependant on the regime of interest.
 The string tension and the dimensionless ratio are precisely known physical quantities in QCD.
 Because their corrections are known to be the leading order of ${\cal O}(1/N_c^2)$ in $\text{SU}(\infty)$ limit.
 These quantities have been determined by lattice calculations, QCD sum rules, flux tube models and constituent glue models to be exact \cite{ Albanese,Bacilieri,Teper}.

 From the afore analyses, we can determine $m_q=2\,\text{GeV}$, while a bound state of quark-anti-quark pair would be $m_q^2=4\,\text{GeV}^2$.
-This is compared with the mass of a charm quark $\bar{m}_c(\bar{m}_c)=(1.280\pm 0.025)\,\text{GeV}$ as reported by PDG \cite{Tanabashi} and a slightly high values up to $m_c=1.49\,\text{GeV}$ in various fits \cite{Sonnenschein}.
+This is compared with the mass of a charm quark $\bar{m}_c(\bar{m}_c)=(1.280\pm 0.025)\,\text{GeV}$ as reported by PDG \cite{Tanabashi} and a slightly higher values up to $m_c=1.49\,\text{GeV}$ in various fits \cite{Sonnenschein}.
 Of cause, the model can take any quark mass greater than one ($m_q\,>\,1$) but less than some critical mass $m$.
-Hence, it could be used to successfully study chamonia properties.
+Hence, it could be used to successfully study chamonia and bottomonium properties.
 The only restriction here is that $m_\phi\,<\, m_q\,\leq\,m$ in the UV regime for the model to work efficiently.
 In fact, the major results in this section, i.e. the potentials and the string tensions, were reached in \cite{Issifu} and thoroughly discussed at $T=0$.
-So, an interested reader can refer to it for step-by-step computations and justifications.
+So an interested reader can refer to it for step-by-step computations and justifications.